DanyloM73/BMI-Calculator/README.md

 #  BMI Calculator

-### Simple iOS/iPadOS applicaton that helps you to calculate your BMI
+### A simple iOS/iPadOS applicaton that helps you to calculate your BMI

 ## Used technologies and tools